 When you are performing barbell reverse lunges and only coming a quarter or halfway down you are leaving a ridiculous amount of meat on the bone when it comes to leg development.

 To properly execute the barbell reverse lunge, your back knee will kiss the floor as you step back into the movement.
 This will ensure that your legs will work through a full range of motion.

 3) Apply the force through your heel and mid-foot

-How you rise up on a barbell reverse lunge will determine where the stress of the movement will go.
+How you rise up during a barbell reverse lunge will determine where the stress of the movement will go.

 When it is time to stand up in the lunge, the mistake that many lifters make is that they push through the balls of their feet.
 Their heels also come off the ground when they try to stand.

 If you are putting all that force into the balls of your feet with lunges, you are going to add unnecessary strain to your knees.
 In order to avoid stressing your knees, you push through your heels and mid-foot.

 Applying the force through your heel and mid-foot allows your muscles to do the work instead of your joints.
 The goal of lifting weights is not to put your joints and tendons in compromising positions.

 The goal is to get stronger and more muscular.
 You have to have great form in order to achieve those goals.
 Check out how to perform barbell reverse lunges below.

 How To Add Barbell Reverse Lunges To Your Leg Days Using RP-21